MoonSulong/2025WildfireCA/README.md

-# Tales of the 2025 Los Angeles Fire: Hotwash for Public Health Concerns in Reddit via LLM-Enhanced Topic Modeling
+# Latent Health and Emotional Distress Topics in Reddit Discourse During the 2025 Southern California Wildfires

 ## Overview